-Schroth Method for Scoliosis Treatment in Montvale and Closter, NJ
+Schroth Method for Scoliosis Treatment in Montvale, NJ

 The Schroth method is a non-surgical physical therapy procedure that is used for the treatment of scoliosis.
 It is based on exercise according to the spine curvature of each patient which is suitable for all age groups.
-The goal of this method is de-rotate, lengthen, and destabilize the spine.
+The goal of this method is to de-rotate, lengthen, and destabilize the spine.
 Physical therapists from our health care team help with restoring posture alignment.
 If you want to avoid surgery and get long-lasting results, you can manage your scoliosis according to the Schroth method’s guidelines.
 For more information, contact us or schedule an appointment online.
-We have convenient locations in Montvale, NJ, and Closter, NJ, to serve you.
+We are located at 32 Philips Parkway, Montvale, NJ 07645.

 Table of Contents: